cartesi/rollups-contracts/README.md

 ## Getting started

-First, please ensure the following dependencies are installed:
+First, please ensure [Foundry] 1.4.3 is installed.

-- [corepack]
-- [foundry] 1.4.3

 Then, you may clone the repository...